phoddie/node-red-mcu/readme.md

 - [ ] Use `topic` to select single sensor
 - [ ] `id` property in output matches Node-RED

-Implemented using "rpi-ds18b20" node with OneWire bus module and DS18X20 temperature sensor module.
+Implemented using "rpi-ds18b20" node from node-red-contrib-ds18b20-sensor, with OneWire bus module and DS18X20 temperature sensor module.
 Uses simulated temperature sensors on platforms without OneWire support.

 ### MCU Neopixels
 - [X] Set number of LEDs in string